morinted/plover_theory/layout/bottom-row.md

 The numbers show the fingers for each key, where 1's are the pinkies and 5 are the thumbs.

+{% stenodisplay labels="STKPWHRAOEUFRPBLGTS" %}
+SKWROERBGS
+{% endstenodisplay %}

-The `S` key on the left hand is the same `S` key as on the top row. `S` is so common in English at the start of words that it's useful to have it twice.
+The left `S` key on the bottom row is the same `S` key as on the top row. `S` is so common in English at the start of words that it's useful to have it on both rows.

 ### The Vowels O and E